CU-Robotics/buff-code/buffpy/README.md

 ## Project Clean up

-sus atm

-        buffpy --clean all

 TODO: Building
         - build cache (for profiles building multiple projects)
         - figure out projects that need libs from other projects

 TODO: Deploying
         - deploy cache, if the robot has the files don't send them

-TODO: Cleaning
-        - better base clean implementation (removing buffpy installed items based on build profiles)
-        - add project specific clean commands (to clean things in source), these might have to be seperate commands